DoctorLogicProduct/dltest/_pages/products/growth-accelerators/paid-advertising.md

 - class: growth-accelerators
 - class: paid-advertising
 product: "growth accelerators"
-permalink: "/products/growth-accelerators/paid-advertising"
+permalink: "/growth-accelerators/paid-advertising"
-hs_form_id: "75c57a13-9090-4db1-acd0-be51d1a76f7e"
 back_page: "growth-accelerators"
 page_sections:
 - component: hero-2
   component_css: hero-2
   class: paid-advertising__hero
   tagline:
-  - headline: "DoctorLogic Paid Advertising"
+  - headline: "Paid Advertising"
   headline: "Expand Your Digital Footprint"
   text: "Get in front of the right patients quickly with highly-targeted Paid Search Advertising campaigns.
 We produce 10X more keyword patterns than the competition to outperform other ads.
 Paired with a DoctorLogic website, it's a perfect fit to ensure your practice is visible on search engine result pages."
   btn: